gmvoit/just-the-docs/fitting_data/ModelOutput.md

 This page describes the observational predictions provided with the output of an **ExpCGM** model.

 {: .warning}
-This page is still under construction.
+This page is still preliminary because the project has not yet released codes providing the model output.
+For the time being, consider it a wish list for the project and feel free to send suggestions to <galacticatmospheres@gmail.com>.

 <details closed markdown="block">
   <summary>